What If the Stock Market Did Not Exist?

 After the initial sale, buying and selling shares on the market does not provide any funds to the underlying corporation.
-While the value of the stock serves as an indicator of the market value of the company on paper, it really doesn't matter to IBM or Apple if their shares rise or drop from a cash flow perspective.
+While the value of the stock serves as an indicator of the market value of the company on paper, it doesn't matter to IBM or Apple if their shares rise or drop from a cash flow perspective.

 The greatest downside to the stock market is that it engenders income inequality.
 When the major indexes (such as the Dow Jones Industrial Average) climb, individuals who own shares typically see their net worth rise.

 Those who are not involved with the stock market miss out in this case.
 Usually, this involves people and families in the lower and bottom ends of the income brackets.

 Of course, investing can go both ways.
-Think of all the money lost in a stock market crash - people who were not shareholders of any companies were immune to the downside risk.
+Think of all the money lost in a stock market crash—people who were not shareholders of any company were immune to the downside risk.

 The result, especially since the stock market has historically grown over time, is that investors (usually wealthier individuals compared to non-investors) increase their worth.
 The gap between the haves and the have nots grows wider.

 A nation without a stock market could see more even income levels between the upper and the middle class.
 However, the overall economy might not be as strong, and many of our major corporations would not exist.
 For example, consider the benefits of all of the jobs and corporate taxes that would be lost if the nation did not have large employers and goods suppliers such as Walmart, Costco, Apple, Exxon, and Cracker Barrel.